 The Sub-Fund is categorised as a financial product in accordance with article 9 of the SFDR.

-The Sub-Fund will integrate ESG criteria using a "selective" approach.
-This approach consists of reducing the investment universe by 20% by excluding issuers with the worst extra-financial ratings.
+As long as the Sub-Fund holds the French SRI Label, it will integrate ESG criteria using a "selective" approach.
+This approach consists of reducing the investment universe by 20%.